alexsalo/nosql-locally-weighted-regression/hadoop/README.md

 ```

 #### <a id="hadoop-single"></a> 2.
 Hadoop single node without HDFS
-*--You can skip this part if you are not developing new functionality--*
+*-You can skip this part if you are not developing new functionality-*

 First, make sure single node mode is activated.
 Edit the following two files and leave empty configuration tags:
 ```shell